-In a purchase and sale transaction, Bahamian law requires that title traces back to a “root of title” (ie, to a deed not less than 30 years old), to a “Crown Grant” or to a Certificate of Title issued in accordance with the Quieting Title Act, and that there be an unbroken chain of documentary title from such point to the seller’s ownership.
+In a purchase and sale transaction, Bahamian law requires that title traces back to a “root of title” (ie, to a deed not less than 30 years old), to a “Crown Grant” or to a Certificate of Title issued in accordance with the Quieting Titles Act, and that there be an unbroken chain of documentary title from such point to the seller’s ownership.

 The majority of purchasers or mortgagees rely upon Bahamian counsel to investigate title and provide a written legal opinion certifying the good and marketable nature of the title to be acquired or held as security before closing on the transaction.
 The opinion is backed by the firm’s professional indemnity insurance.
-However, title insurance is offered in The Bahamas by a number of title insurance agents representing major international title insurance companies and the procedure to acquire insurance is usually handled by local counsel, but is no different to what foreign buyers may be accustomed to in their home jurisdictions.
-In some cases, certain developers will provide only for title insurance to be issued to buyers under their purchase contracts, and will not adduce title to a property or address requisitions, in order to streamline and expedite the sales process.
+However, title insurance is offered in The Bahamas by a number of title insurance agents representing major international title insurance companies, and the procedure to acquire insurance is usually handled by local counsel but is no different to what foreign buyers may be accustomed to in their home jurisdictions.
+In some cases, certain developers will provide only for title insurance to be issued to buyers under their purchase contracts and will not adduce title to a property or address requisitions, in order to streamline and expedite the sales process.

-The general position under Bahamian law, and a matter of good commercial local practice, is that the buyer must satisfy themselves as to the condition and fitness for intended use and purpose of the land they intend to purchase before proceeding, and carry out all the necessary due diligence it would be prudent to undertake.
+The general position under Bahamian law, and a matter of good commercial local practice, is that the buyer must satisfy themselves as to the condition and fitness for intended use and purpose of the land they intend to purchase before proceeding and carry out all the necessary due diligence it would be prudent to undertake.

 While obtaining general guidance on Bahamian real estate law and contracts is important, an investor should ensure that they are advised on:

-There are a number of Bahamian statutes which include provisions relating to the development and use of land but, generally speaking, development, planning, zoning and land use regulations are set out in the Planning and Subdivision Act, 2010 (P&S Act) and related subsidiary legislation.
+There are a number of Bahamian statutes that include provisions relating to the development and use of land but, generally speaking, development, planning, zoning and land use regulations are set out in the Planning and Subdivision Act, 2010 (P&S Act) and related subsidiary legislation.

 Approvals in Principle

-Where a purchaser has particular development plans in mind for a parcel of land, the securing of requisite approvals (or, more often, "approvals in principle") from the Town Planning Committee to facilitate the development, operation and management of the desired activity on that land would be a condition for closing the purchase transaction.
+Where a purchaser has development plans in mind for a parcel of land, the securing of requisite approvals (or, more often, “approvals in principle”) from the Town Planning Committee to facilitate the development, operation and management of the desired activity on that land would be a condition for closing the purchase transaction.
 The issuance of further project-specific final approvals from the Town Planning Committee would often be undertaken following completion of the purchase.